mrakgr/The-Spiral-Language/readme.md

 This happens during partial evaluation once the build has been started on the offending file.

 When the server crashes the editor support will cease to work, and the best option is to restart it using `Spiral: Start Server` command which will dispose of the old terminal and start a fresh one.
-Only one server instance can occupy the same port at a time - in theory, this could allow multiple VS Code editor instances to reuse the same server.
+Only one server instance can occupy the same port at a time - in theory, this could allow multiple editor instances to reuse the same server.

 If the editor starts getting wonky check whether there are any exceptions being thrown in the server terminal.
 Any unexpected .NET exceptions there are compiler bugs and I'd appreciate their report.